Some characterization results on classical and free Poisson thinning: Free Poisson thinning

+Thus, unlike the classical case, we need the rate parameter of our \fpois{} variable to be $1$ for thinning to happen\footnote{One of the anonymous referees pointed out that by mixing classical and free independence, one can have a thinning procedure that works for any $\lambda \in [0, 1]$.
+Let $\p$ be a \fpois{} with parameter $\lambda \in [0, 1]$.
+Then, as discussed earlier, we can represent $\p$ as $\s^2 \l$, where $\s$ is a standard semi-circular variable and $\l$ is a \fbern{} variable with parameter $\lambda \in [0, 1]$.
+Now let $\b$ be a \fbern{} variable with parameter $p \in [0, 1]$ which is freely independent from $\s$ but classically independent from $\l$.
+Then, clearly, $\l\b$ is \fbern{} with parameter $\lambda p$ and is freely independent from $\s$.
+Thus $\p\b = \s^2\l\b$ is \fpois{} with parameter $\lambda p$.
+Similarly, $\p(\unit - \b)$ is \fpois{} with parameter $\lambda(1 - p)$.
+Moreover, by a calculation similar to the one in the proof of Proposition~\ref{prop:thinning_free}, one can easily verify that $\p\b$ and $\p(\unit - \b)$ are freely independent.

-Thus, unlike the classical case, we need the rate parameter of our free Poisson variable to be $1$ for thinning to happen.
-In Theorem~\ref{thm:conv_free} below, we prove a converse of this result: If $\p$ and $\b$ are two free elements in a non-commutative probability space $(\cA, \state)$ such that $\p\b$ and $\p(\unit - \b)$ are free, then (a) $\p$ must be free Poisson with rate $1$ and jump size $\state(\p)$ when it is known that $\b$ is free Bernoulli, and (b) $\b$ must be a free Bernoulli when it is known that $\p$ is free Poisson with rate $1$.
+In Section~\ref{sec:other_versions}, we will consider another variant of \fpois{} thinning which also does not have the restriction $\lambda = 1$.}.
+In Theorem~\ref{thm:conv_free} below, we prove a converse of this result: If $\p$ and $\b$ are two free elements in a non-commutative probability space $(\cA, \state)$ such that $\p\b$ and $\p(\unit - \b)$ are free, then (a) $\p$ must be \fpois{} with rate $1$ and jump size $\state(\p)$ when it is known that $\b$ is \fbern{}, and (b) $\b$ must be a \fbern{} when it is known that $\p$ is \fpois{} with rate $1$.